 - Use your favorite nuts.
 You can substitute pine nuts for almonds, pistachios, or walnuts!

 - Add a protein to make it a full meal.
-Add some cooked chicken breast, like this lemon herb chicken or some crispy prosciutto to make this a complete meal.
+Add some cooked chicken breast, like this lemon herb chicken, shrimp, some crispy prosciutto, or your favorite protein to make this a complete meal.

 - Add parmesan cheese.
 Can't get enough Italian cheese?
 We understand!
 Try grating on some freshly shaved or grated parmesan.
 Delicious!